Docker Installation

 How to install OpenDataBio with Docker

-The easiest way to install and run OpenDataBio is using Docker and the docker configuration files provided, which contain all the needed configurations to run ODB.
-Uses nginx and mysql, and supervisor for queues
+The easiest way to install and run OpenDataBio is using Docker and the docker configuration files provided, which contain the required configuration to run OpenDataBio.
+It uses nginx, MySQL, and Supervisor for queues

 Docker files